History of smallpox in Mexico: Introduction of smallpox

-Major outbreak in the colonial period
+Major outbreaks in the colonial period

-Collapse of population in Mexico during the 16th century, attributed to repeated epidemics of smallpox and cocoliztli.
+Population collapse in the history of Mexico (16th–17th centuries), attributed to repeated epidemics of smallpox and cocoliztli viruses.
+The viral outbreaks were caused by the Spanish invasion and colonization of Central America.

 Mexico's native population was one of the first to experience a smallpox epidemic, where many succumbed to the disease.
 In 1520, the first wave of smallpox killed 5–8 million people.
 From 1545 to 1576, up to 17 million people died from smallpox.
 This large amount of deaths in the second wave are thought to be the result of hemorrhagic fevers.
 An article recounts in Spanish texts, "The pestilence of measles and smallpox was so severe and cruel that more than one-fourth of the Indian people in all the land died--and this loss had the effect of hastening the end of the fighting because there died a great quantity of men and warriors and many lords and captains and valiant men against whom we would have had to fight and deal with as enemies, and miraculously Our Lord killed them and removed them from before us."
 Although the native people of Mexico had no previous contact with smallpox, these Spanish texts showed that the Spanish population was familiar with the disease and the mortality that resulted from it.

-During the colonial period, smallpox remained a scourge, especially on the indigenous population.
+During the colonial period, smallpox remained a scourge, especially to the Indigenous population of Mexico.
 There was a major epidemic between 1790 and 1791 that started in Valley of Mexico, principally affecting children.
 More people recovered than died.
 In Mexico City, of 5400 cases admitted to the hospital, 4431 recovered and 1,331 died.
 This epidemic coincided with the rise of prices of corn and a typhus epidemic, which caused a slight demographic decrease in central Mexico.